captn3m0/captn3m0.github.com/pages/setup.md

 [ublock]: https://github.com/gorhill/uBlock/ "uBlock Origin"
 [privacybadger]: https://www.eff.org/privacybadger "Privacy Badger (by EFF) blocks spying ads and invisible trackers"
 [hn]: https://news.ycombinator.com "Hacker News"
-[josd]: https://josd.captnemo.in/ "Joy of Software Development, Book I'm working on "
+[josd]: https://josd.captnemo.in/ "Joy of Software Development, Book I'm working on"
-[cx275s]: http://en-de.sennheiser.com/earphones-headset-smart-phones-cx-275s "Really good in-ear headset, with great audio-reproduction"
 [pirunner]: https://github.captnemo.in/pirunner
 [.js]: https://github.captnemo.in/dotjs "This is my fork of the original dotjs that runs on top of local Apache with a working SSL Certificate"
 [libreelec]: https://libreelec.tv